apache/shenyu-website/content/en/projects/soul/rewrite-plugin/index.md

 * When making proxy invokes to the target service, soul Gateway also allows users to rewrite the request path using the `rewrite` plugin.

 ## Plugin Setting

-* In `soul-admin` --> plugin management --> `rewrite` ,set to enable。
+* In `soul-admin` --> plugin management --> `rewrite` ,set to enable.
 * Introduce `rewrite` support in the pox.xml file of the gateway.

-* If the user don't use, please disable the plugin in the backgroud.
+* If the user don't use, please disable the plugin in the background.

 ```xml
   <!-- soul rewrite plugin start-->